WayScience/coSMicQC/docs/presentations/2024-08-27-CU-Anschutz-DBMI-Retreat/readme.md

-# 2024-08-27 University of Colorado Anschutz Medical Campus - DBMI Retreat Poster
+# 2024 SBI2 Conference Poster

-The content here is for creating a poster for the University of Colorado Anschutz Medical Campus - Department of Biomedical Informatics (DBMI) Annual Retreat poster session.
+The content here is for creating a poster for 2024 SBI2 conference poster session.

 ## Poster Details